neticdk/go-stdlib/README.md

 - Prefix names for packages that mirror a go standard library package with `x`.
 - Prefix names for packages that are likely to mirror future go standard library Packages with `x`.
-- Use singular names for package (except in the previously mentioned cases).
+- Use singular names for package (except in the mentioned cases).

 ## Testing